stan/reveal/README.markdown

 <h1>Fork specific features</h1>
-<p>Note - stuck with jQuery 1.6.4 and maintained support for the 'old' event bindings.
-Might branch jQuery 1.7 and use on/off.</p>
+<p>Note - stuck with jQuery 1.6.4 and maintained support for the 'old' event bindings.</p>
 <ul>
   <li>Can load content via ajax in to a modal [contentUrl/data-content-url, contentId/data-content-id]
     <ul>